jshjohnson/Choices/README.md

 ### setValue(args);
 **Input types affected:** `text`

 **Usage:** Set value of input based on an array of objects or strings.
 This behaves exactly the same as passing items via the `items` option but can be called after initialising Choices.
+Setting with "null" removes all items.

 **Example:**